iulianraduat/filter-material-ui/README.md

 ### 1.0.2

 - added texts for select fields for the case when there are no longer selectable options or no option matches the filter in select

+### 1.0.3

+- made the icon fo edit button scale with the text